labor-digital/asset-building/documentation/Plugins.md

 This hook is called after compilingDone and executed for each app your package has registered.
 The value behind "child" is the output of stats.children[$child]

+## callbackBeforeGitAdd(context)
+Is called before the webpack callback handler automatically adds the dist files to the git repository.
+So if you want to emit your own output, this is the place to do it.

 ## callbackDone(context)
 The last possible callback